allo-protocol/allo-v2/README.md

 * **Profile Owners:** Users who create profiles using the `Registry` contract.
 These profiles are central to protocol interactions, offering a unique identity for users and enabling secure external calls through the `Anchor` contract.

 * **Allo Owner:** Individuals who control the `Allo` contract, possessing the authority to manage fund recovery, fee parameters, and treasury addresses.
 Their role is pivotal in ensuring the protocol's financial stability.

-* **Profile Owner:** A user who owns a Registry profile can perform actions such as updating profile attributes, managing members, and transferring ownership.

 * **Profile Member:** Members of a Registry profile have specific access rights as defined by the profile's owner.